Mela13076/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What you tested**

 - What behaviors did you test?
+    - I tested task ordering, time limits, skipping completed tasks, recurring task creation, and conflict detection.
 - Why were these tests important?
+    - They verify the core scheduling logic and ensure the system behaves correctly in common and edge cases.

 **b.
 Confidence**

 - How confident are you that your scheduler works correctly?
+    - I am fairly confident because the main behaviors are covered by tests.
 - What edge cases would you test next if you had more time?
+    - Overlapping recurring tasks, tasks without a scheduled time, and multiple pets with many tasks.

 ---